I'm in Whole-ier than thou foods wandering and browsing when I notice a plethora of hooded people floating by.

 I begin to taste the salty, bitter release of my watering mouth.

 I question my sanity.

-A hooded woman sashays by wearing designer yoga pants while carrying a container of vegetarian delights.
+A woman sashays by wearing designer yoga pants while carrying a container of vegetarian delights.

-The field is rampant with vegan alternatives that the hooded ones pluck from the shelves like they were harvesting happiness from the tree of life.
+The field is rampant with vegan alternatives that the veiled heads pluck from the shelves like they were harvesting happiness from the tree of life.

 The flamboyant hoods are multiplying in every isle.

 My mind begins to twist into shapes it has chosen to forget.

 My breathing is now shallow and fast.

 It belongs to me.

 Suddenly my chest compresses and then, it happens...